GROWTH. TRANSFER. LEGACY.

 Dara received her MBA from the Kellogg Graduate School of Management and her BA from Harvard University.

-Mr. Glassman is an attorney with more than 35 years of experience in the law, banking and management.
-After a 20+ year career in commercial and investment banking, Mr. Glassman transitioned to the private sector and became the President and CFO of a top-25 travel management company.
-In 2004, Mr. Glassman returned to the practice of law focusing on the creation and administration of Employee Stock Ownership Plans (ESOPs) and related equity incentive plans at ESOP-owned companies.
-Mr. Glassman is a founding partner of ESOPPlus: Schatz Brown Glassman LLP, and is also Executive Vice President of Grandview Capital Strategies, a company providing fiduciary consulting services to ESOP-owned companies.
+Mr. Glassman is an attorney with 35+ years’ experience in the law, banking and management.
+After a career in commercial and investment banking, then transitioning to become the President and CFO of a top-25 travel management company.
+In 2004, Mr. Glassman returned to the practice of law focusing on the creation and administration of Employee Stock Ownership Plans (ESOPs).
+Mr. Glassman is a founding partner of ESOPPlus: Schatz Brown Glassman LLP, and is also EVP of Grandview Capital Strategies.

 Mr. Glassman is a member of The ESOP Association and the NCEO.
-He is a board member of the Grand Central Oyster Bar, Inc., a 100% ESOP-owned Company, an advisory board member to two other 100% ESOP-owned companies, a trustee of the Jewish Federation of Greater Hartford and a board member and past president of the Jewish Family Services of Greater Hartford.
+He is a board member of multipul ESOP owned companies and trustee of the Jewish Federation of Greater Hartford and a board member and past president of the Jewish Family Services of Greater Hartford.

-Mr. Glassman works with corporations, directors, management, stockholders and ERISA fiduciaries in connection with the design, creation and management of ESOPs, equity-based compensation plans, and matters relating to banking, corporate finance, corporate responsibility and ERISA matters.
+Mr. Glassman works with corporations in creation and management of ESOPs, equity-based compensation plans, and matters relating to banking, finance, corporate responsibility and ERISA matters.

 Panel Discussion - COMPANIES – When is the right time strategically?